-XVII TRANSPORTATION Would the project: Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact Impact for which General Plan EIR is Sufficient a) Conflict with a program, plan, ordinance or policy addressing the circulation system, including transit, roadway, bicycle, and pedestrian facilities? х b) Conflict or be inconsistent with CEQA Guidelines section 15064.3, subdivision (b) ? х c) Substantially increase hazards due to a geometric design feature (e.g., sharp curve dangerous intersections) or incompatible u (e.g., farm equipment)? Х d) Result in inadequate emergency access? х
+XV II TRANSPORTATION Would the project: Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact Impact for which General Plan EIR is Sufficient a) Conflict with a program, plan, ordinance or policy addressing the circulation system, including transit, roadway, bicycle, and pedestrian facilities? Х b) Conflict or be inconsistent with CEQA Guidelines section 15064.3, subdivision (b)? Х c) Substantially increase hazards due to a geometric design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? Х d) Result in inadequate emergency access? Х of service (LOS) standards.
+Parking capacity is not anticipated to be an issue within the proposed project.

-As discussed below, the proposed project is anticipated to cause increases in traffic because an undeveloped site will become developed, but not to a degree that would significantly affect level of service (LOS) standards or result in a substantial increase in Vehicle Miles Traveled (VMT).
+As discussed below, the proposed project is anticipated to cause increases in traffic because an undeveloped site will become developed, but not to a degree that would significantly affect level